tchayen/tonfisk/packages/ds/README.md

 ## Must have

+- [ ] Change focus outline on buttons to look more like twitter.
+- [ ] Change design and implement new look for switch to look like classic iOS switch and not material design one.
 - [ ] Case of custom input like in example: how to provide label to the input.

 - [ ] Update spinner to feature background for the circle in the outline color.